embroider-build/embroider/README.md

 The recommended steps when introducing Embroider into an existing app are:

 1. First make it work with no options.
 This is the mode that supports maximum backward compatibility.
+If you're hitting errors, first look at the "Compatibility with Classic Builds" section below.
 2. Enable `staticAddonTestSupportTrees` and `staticAddonTrees` and test your application.
 This is usually safe, because most code in these trees gets consumed via `import` statements that we can analyze.
 But you might find exceptional cases where some code is doing a more dynamic thing.
 3. Enable `staticHelpers` and `staticModifiers` and test.
 This is usually safe because addon helpers and modifiers get invoked declaratively in templates and we can see all invocations.
 4. Enable `staticComponents`, and work to eliminate any resulting build warnings about dynamic component invocation.
 You may need to add `packageRules` that declare where invocations like `{{component someComponent}}` are getting `someComponent` from.